z3i/gutenberg/README.md

 Context file is a file that is named `context` and has `.json`, `.yml` or `.rb` extension.

-Contexts contain all variables you want to write only once: your repo name, your project name, pieces of code, et cetera.
+Contexts contain variables — everything you want to write only once: your repo name, your project name, pieces of code, et cetera.
 So, use it for everything that you want to store or to be dynamic.

 Context is not required.
 You can delete your `context.yml` if you don’t need any variables.